-When looking for what to see & do in Armidale, ‘The New England High Country’ is Armidale’s best stop for visitor information.
-Check out their website www.newenglandhighcountry.com.au, or download their app on your smart phone; if you’re after upcoming events, the Armidale Regional Council also have a great reference on their events site, or you can check out the Armidale Live facebook page.
+When looking for what to see & do in Armidale, ‘The New England High Country’ is Armidale’s best stop for visitor information you can even download their app on your smart phone!
+If you’re after upcoming events, the Armidale Regional Council also have a great reference on their events site, or you can check out the Armidale Live facebook page.
 If you are looking for some adventure, there are plenty of drives to check out a little bit of everything the New England has to offer.

 Mountain Biking in the New England High Country

-Armidale and the New England High Country has some of the best tracks in Australia, with self guided information available at New England Mountain Bike Club www.nemtb.com.au, or expert advice from New England Bike Tours.
+Armidale and the New England High Country has some of the best tracks in Australia, with self guided information available at New England Mountain Bike Club, or expert advice from New England Bike Tours.
 Our favourite tracks are at the Piney and Fat Tire Farm and the UNE track.

 National Parks & Gorges

 The New England High Country is home to some of the most significant gorge landscapes in Australia, featuring more than 500km of rivers and gorges.

 Our favourites are Wollomombi Gorge, with it’s seasonal waterfall being listed as the second tallest waterfall in Australia; Point Lookout, the highest point of New England National park, sitting at an altitude of 1500m, and looking out over approximately 300km of hinterland towards Australia’s eastern coast line; Ebor, which is the perfect spot for a packed picnic; and Gara Gorge, perfect for rocking hopping, exploring the little water holes, and discovering the history of Australia’s first hydro electric scheme while taking a 6km round stroll around one of our favourite gorges.

 Trout Fishing in the New England High Country